justinleetyler/justinleetyler.github.io/catalog.md

 ### &nbsp;
 Joint Steering Committee for the development of RDA. -- Outcomes of the Meeting of the Joint Steering Committee. -- Computer data (1 file : 191 kb) -- [S.l.] : JSC, 2008. -- Title from p -- DDC -- File name: (7064.pdf) -- DBID 7064 -- DDC 025.3.

+### Jorgensen-n-g
+Jorgensen, Neil. -- A guide to New England’s landscape. -- [1] v. -- DDC 551.
+> Read 2021-11. -- Grade C. -- A non-fiction book about the landforms and forest ecology of New England. -s

 ### &nbsp;
 Journey into the hidden web: a guide for new reseachers. -- [S.n., n.d.] -- Title from resource, viewed Jan.
 28, 2020. -- Mode of Access: [World Wide Web](https://www.makeuseof.com/tag/journey-into-the-hidden-web-a-guide-for-new-researchers/). -- DDC 001.